bagisto/bagisto-docs/create_package.md

 ### Creating Models<a id="create_models"></a>

-To get started, let's create an Eloquent model.
 Models typically live in the app directory, but you are free to place them anywhere that can be auto-loaded according to your  composer.json file.
 All Eloquent models extend Illuminate\Database\Eloquent\Model class.

-The easiest way to create a model instance is using the make:model Artisan command:
+The simple way to create a model is executing the command *make:model Artisan command*:

 >`php artisan make:model User`

-If you would like to generate a database migration when you generate the model, you may use the --migration or -m option:
+After creating model, to generate database migration, you may append  `--migration or -m option` artisan command as stated below

 >`php artisan make:model User --migration`

 >`php artisan make:model User -m`

+**Note** : *For more details check* ***[Laravel Models](https://laravel.com/docs/5.8/eloquent#defining-models)***

 #### What is Contracts, Repositories and proxies ?<a id="about"></a>